 Diabetes is a life-long chronic illness that can cause premature death.
 According to the American Diabetes Association, care for diagnosed diabetes accounts for 1 in 5 health care dollars in the United States, a figure which has been rising over the last several years.
-Diabetes is an issue for many residents in communities served by MH Surgical Hospital Kingwood.
+Diabetes is an issue for many residents in Harris County and Houston.
 The majority of focus group participants and key informants named diabetes (along with cancer and hypertension) as a top health issue in the region.
 Others noted that like obesity, diabetes is becoming increasingly prevalent in children.
-Informants talked about the unmet needs of diabetics, particularly due to lack of selfmanagement and delaying care that can come with lack of health insurance or money for health care.
+Informants talked about the unmet needs of diabetics, particularly due to lack of self-management and delaying care that can come with lack of health insurance or money for health care.
 One key informant reported, "You see a lot of cases with Type 2 diabetes.
 These people have more doctors than ever.
 Take multiple medications at a time.
 All of those things cost money."
 Many informants discussed diabetes "running in families" as though diabetes is an expectation of life.
-As one informant explained, "We see people who expect to have diabetes because everyone in their family does."
-This creates a burden on residents served by MH Surgical Hospital Kingwood.
+As one informant explained,